-Non-Treasury Investments
+Non-treasury investments

-Although not classed as treasury management activities and therefore not covered by the CIPFA Code or the DLUHC Guidance, the Council may also make loans and investments for service purposes or where the local authority is setting up local authority owned companies.
+The Council may also make loans and investments for service purposes or where the local authority is setting up local authority owned companies.
 Such loans and investments will be subject to the Council's normal approval processes for revenue and capital expenditure and need not comply with this Treasury Management Strategy.